Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Discussions and Future Directions

 \subsubsection{Sim2Real Gap}

-The sim2real gap refers to the discrepancy between simulation environments and real-world conditions in \ac{av} development \cite{hu2023simulation}.
-This gap presents a significant challenge in detecting and generating edge cases for \ac{ad} systems.
-While simulations offer a controlled setting for testing, they often fail to capture the full complexity of real-world scenarios, particularly dynamic interactions with human drivers and pedestrians.
+While simulations offer a controlled setting for detecting and generating edge cases, they often fail to capture the full complexity of real-world scenarios \cite{hu2023simulation}, {\cstart particularly in sensor modeling and human behavior representation.
+Current sensor simulations frequently employ simplified noise models that inadequately represent the complex characteristics of real hardware, such as range-dependent degradation in lidar systems or realistic clutter patterns in radar data.
+Similarly, human behavior models often rely on deterministic frameworks that fail to capture the irrational and unpredictable actions commonly observed in real traffic scenarios.
+Furthermore, the fidelity of sensor data might be compromised as representing, for example, adverse weather conditions is difficult~\cite{li2024choose}}.
 Consequently, edge cases identified in simulations may not accurately represent real-world challenges, potentially leading to both false positives (identifying non-critical situations as edge cases) and false negatives (missing actual edge cases).